liferay/liferay-docs/develop/reference/articles/08-screenlets-in-liferay-screens-for-ios/14-comment-add-screenlet-for-ios.markdown

 ## Themes [](id=themes)

+- Default

 The Default Theme uses the iOS elements `UITextField` and `UIButton` to add a comment to an asset.
-Other Views may use other components to show the comment.
+Other Themes may use other components to show the comment.

 ![Figure 1: Comment Add Screenlet using the Default Theme.](../../images/screens-ios-commentadd.png)